jiavu/Furbal/README.md

-A Furball is a small pet which is living in a website.
+A Furball is a small pet which lives in a website.

 It has big button-eyes and a thick and furry fur colored in rainbow colors.